KingOfTheAce2/FRBR-Statengeneraal-Digitaal-scraper/README.md

 Progress is tracked in this file, which is cached between runs and excluded from version control.

+Year directories on the portal do not always use a simple four digit format.
+Some are ranges such as `18141815` or include suffixes like `1815I`.
+The crawler therefore accepts any directory that starts with a four digit year.

 By default the crawler processes at most 500 XML files with a 0.2 second delay between requests.